yazhouliu/EUG/README.md

 + LaF
 + Road Anomaly
 + Road Obstacle

-3. Modify the path of the test dataset, output directory and fuse_decoder checkpoint  in **test.py**
-4. Testing
+3. Testing

+Execute the following code to perform inference for the model.
 ```
 python inference.py --ckpt_path --out_dir --img_dir
 ```
+'ckpt_path' is the storage path for the fuse_decoder's weights, 'out_dir' is the storage location for inference results, and 'img_dir' is the storage location for test images.

 **NOTE**: &nbsp;The generated color images are for visualization and the grey scale images can be used for evaluation.

 ---